The name Tancray came to England

 Early History of the Tancray family

-This web page shows only a small excerpt of our Tancray research.Another 88 words (6 lines of text) covering the years 1187, 1663, 1703, 1665, 1744 and 1759 are included under the topic Early Tancray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tancray research.Another 88 words (6 lines of text) covering the years 1187, 1663, 1703, 1665, 1744, 1759, 1689, 1754, 1685 and 1686 are included under the topic Early Tancray History in all our PDF Extended History products and printed products wherever possible.

 Tancray Spelling Variations

 .
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Tancred, Tancard, Tancert, Tancrette, Tankard and many more.

 Early Notables of the Tancray family (pre 1700)

 Outstanding amongst the family at this time was Sir Thomas Tancred, 1st Baronet